10 Link Building Strategies To Become A Market Leader

 That leaves new website owners with a conundrum.
 You need to build great links without resorting to bad tactics.
 This article shows you how.
-But first let’s take a closer look at what backlinks are.
+But first, let’s take a closer look at what backlinks are.

-What to know about link building in 2018
+What to know about link building

 A backlink is a link to your website from another website.

 Search engines essentially consider these as “votes” that favour your website.
 High-quality links coupled with relevant anchor text add weight to these “votes”.

 The more “votes” you have from high-authority websites, the better your website performs in search engines.

 They’re also one of Google’s main ranking signals.
 The websites that rank well for high-competition keywords will almost always have strong link profiles: